Creative-Ataraxia/Creative-Journey/README.md

-# I'm Roy, 3D Artist / React WebGL Developer, nice to meet you!👋
+# I'm Roy, 3D Visual Artist / React WebGL Developer, nice to meet you!👋

 - I create 3D visuals and render them via WebGL in the browser